michaelcourcy/enterprise-blueprints/dh2i/readme.md

 The restore should be successful and you should be able to retreive the data you just created.

 > **Note:** We are using the remote the restore point instead of the local restore point because when we deleted the namespace we
-> deleted also the volumesnapshot that are attached to this namespace.
+> deleted also the volumesnapshots that are attached to this namespace.
 If you want to test the restore of a local restore point do not
 > delete the mssql namespace but simply delete the DxEnterpriseSqlAg custom resource and all the pvc
 > ```
 > kubectl delete DxEnterpriseSqlAg --all -n mssql